Reference notes.

 - Rubric-based scoring

-Arena / ELO Ratings
+Arena / Elo Ratings

-Users compare model outputs, votes generate ELO scores.
+Users compare model outputs, votes generate Elo scores.

 - LMSYS Chatbot Arena